Summer in Scilla: Swordfish, Sunlight, and the Secret in the Sauce

 In fact, the European Food Safety Authority (EFSA) recognizes this benefit: extra virgin olive oil may carry a health claim if it contains at least 5 mg of hydroxytyrosol and related polyphenols per 20g of oil, which helps protect blood lipids from oxidative stress.
 But beyond the gustatory advantage and legitimate health claims, there’s another benefit to seeking out fresh, well-made olive oils that have higher polyphenol levels: they perform better in the kitchen.
 Higher-polyphenol oils are more stable under heat, resisting oxidation during cooking and sautéing and frying far better than refined oils or low-polyphenol alternatives.
 That means better flavor, longer shelf life, and a healthier finished dish.

 So yes, olive oil is good for you — but unlike any medicine, it adds richness, enjoyment, and pleasure to an essential human activity: eating.
-And when it comes to things to eat, it's not often that what's good on the table is good on the nutrition label.
+And when it comes to things we consume, it's not often that what's good on the table is also good on the nutrition label.
 That's what makes good olive oil something quite special and rare.

 Pasta con pesce spada

 Pasta with swordfish is a quintessential Sicilian summer dish — quick to make, endlessly adaptable, and more about instinct than precise measurements.
-The sauce comes together in the time it takes to boil pasta, using a simple mix of swordfish, herbs, and optional add-ins like olives, capers, or toasted pine nuts.
-While any pasta shape works, stubby varieties like busiati, fusilli, or penne pair especially well, and the recipe can be made in rosso (with tomato), in bianco (without), or somewhere in between with a handful of fresh cherry tomatoes.
+The sauce comes together in the time it takes to boil pasta, using a simple mix of swordfish, herbs, and optional add-ins like olives, capers, or toasted bread crumbs.
+While any pasta shape works, short varieties like fusilli or penne pair especially well.
 Even a small amount of swordfish imparts its distinct flavor, making this a surprisingly economical way to enjoy it, and variations — such as adding fried eggplant — keep the dish fresh and versatile.

 Ingredients